 Written in PHP Dolibarr you can install it into many web hosting systems using Installatron or Softaculous installers. , which can be found on any cPanel based hosting account.

 Next Steps in selecting your ERP

 Software selection for your business is not something to take lightly.
 Every business is unique and therefore you must assess your requirements carefully against each of the software options.
 If you want to do it yourself check out our guide here.
-Otherwise create a free ITgeniq account and tell us about your business.
+Otherwise fill in the form below and tell us about your business.
 We can then help you select the best ERP for your business.